 *At the time of publishing, the price was $40.

-After three years of long-term testing and watching prices fluctuate, we still recommend the Glasslock 18-Piece Container Set.
+After three and a half years of long-term testing and watching prices fluctuate, we still recommend the Glasslock 18-Piece Container Set.
 The tight seals keep foods fresher longer and freezer burn at bay.
 Compared with containers from other other brands we tested, Glasslock’s locked more securely without leaking and didn’t break or pop open when dropped.
 These containers stack beautifully in the fridge, making it easy to see what leftovers are awaiting you.
-The latest-generation Glasslock pieces are oven-, microwave-, freezer-, and dishwasher-safe, and come in a variety of shapes and sizes that conveniently nest with their lids on.
+The latest-generation Glasslock pieces are oven-, microwave-, freezer-, and dishwasher-safe and come in a variety of shapes and sizes that conveniently nest with their lids on.
+That said, never place glass containers that have been stored in the freezer directly in a hot oven.
+This can subject the glassware to unnecessary thermal stresses that can cause breakage.
+(For more tips on how to extend the life of your glassware, see our Care and maintenance section below).

 Impressively, the Glasslock set bounced in our drop tests with no damage to the glass container.
 The lids remained perfectly intact and didn’t pop off.
 (For kicks, we even tried dropping a Glasslock container onto cement.
 It broke on a corner only after three other attempts to crack the thing.)
 The glass Snapware set we tested didn’t fare as well in our drop tests: Some of the flaps opened, and the corner of the lid cracked.